-When opening a position, there are a few things to keep in mind:
+When placing a trade, there are a few things to keep in mind:

 Buy and sell prices

-You’re always offered two prices based on the value of the underlying instrument you are dealing: the buy price (the bid), and the sell price (the offer).
+You’re always offered two prices based on the value of the underlying instrument you are trading: the buy price (the bid) and the sell price (the offer).

-The price to buy will always be higher than the current underlying value, and the price to sell will always be lower.
+The price to buy will always be higher than the current underlying value and the price to sell will always be lower.
 The difference between the two prices is called the spread.
-Most trades with IG are charged via the spread, with the exception of shares, which incur commission.
+Most CFD trades with IG are charged via the spread, with the exception of share trades, which incur commission.

 Number of contracts

 When trading CFDs, you need to decide how many contracts you want to trade.
-Each market has its own minimum number of contracts: the FTSE’s, for instance, is one contract.
+Each market has its own minimum number of contracts: the FTSE 100's, for instance, is one contract.

-In this case, one contract is equivalent to A$10 per point, but this also varies from market to market.
-A$10 per point means you’ll make or lose A$10 for every point of movement in the value of the index.
+In this case, one contract is equivalent to $10 per point, but this also varies from market to market. $10 per point means you’ll make or lose $10 for every point of movement in the value of the index.
 We also offer mini contracts on key markets, giving you more flexibility over the sizes you trade in.

 Keep in mind that as CFDs are leveraged products, you only ever need to put down a small deposit to gain exposure to the full value of the trade.
 This means your capital goes further, but also means that you could lose more than your initial outlay.